onyelv/Cloud-Project/README.md

 Gathering Facts ,Install docker.io, Install pip3, Install Docker python module, Use more memory, download and launch a docker elk container

 In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc. (Please see install_elk.yml file in the Ansible folder)
-Configure Elk VM with Docker
+Configure Elk VM with Docker,
-Install docker.io
+Install docker.io,
-Install pip3
+Install pip3,
-Install Docker python module
+Install Docker python module,
-Increase virtual memory
+Increase virtual memory,
-Use more memory
+Use more memory,
-download and launch a docker elk container
+download and launch a docker elk container.

 #### Target Machines & Beats
 This ELK server is configured to monitor the following machines: